All Episodes

 No need to think about it, child.

-Here at the Limbaugh Institute for advanced conservative studies as usual, talent on loan from God, despite half my brain tied behind my back to make it fair.
+Talent on loan from God, despite half my brain tied behind my back to make it fair.

-Pat Sajak accepted the award for Rosie O'Donnell last night when she got the I forget what the word, the stupidest something or other when on the view she's out there badgering Elizabeth Hasselbeck.
+By the way, I tell you what Pat Sajak, Pat Sajak accepted the award for Rosie O'Donnell last night when she got the, I forget what the word, the stupidest something or other.

 They're no different.

-And Pat Sajak said, Yeah, you know, I went to church the other night, Wednesday night church.
+And Pat Sajak said, yeah, you know, I went to church the other night, Wednesday night church.

 Just pure idiocy.

-Uh the post uh page six people said as to a tip we got that Sharpton and Clinton recently enjoyed cigars together in Clinton's Harlem office.
+The Post, page six people said, as to a tip we got that Sharpton and Clinton recently enjoyed cigars together in Clinton's Harlem office, which would be a violation of city health rules.

 Sharpton said, I don't think he even smokes cigars anymore since his bypass.